- Dysmenorrhea means difficult or painful periods.

 How is dysmenorrhea treated?

-If your menstrual cramps are painful, you may want to take an over–the–counter nonsteroidal antinflammatory (NSAID) medication for 1–2 days of your cycle.
-If your pain is severe, you may want to take an NSAID 1-2 days before your period starts.
+- Anti-inflammatory medication– If your menstrual cramps are painful, you may want to take an over–the–counter nonsteroidal ant-inflammatory (NSAID) medication for 1–2 days of your period.
+If your pain is severe, you may want to begin taking an NSAID 1-2 days before your period starts.
 These medications are “anti–prostaglandins” (pronounced: an–tee–pross–ta–glan–dins), meaning that they work to stop the cramping effects of prostaglandins.
 They help to relieve discomfort, make your flow lighter, and cause your uterus to cramp less.
-You can use an over–the–counter medicine with ibuprofen or naproxen sodium in it.
+Try over–the–counter medicine with ibuprofen (Motrin) or naproxen sodium (Aleve) in it.
 Make sure you read the label so you know how much and how often to take it.
 You should not take these medications if you are allergic to aspirin–like medications or if you have stomach problems (such as ulcers).
 Remember to always take these medications with food.

 Is there anything else I can do to help my dysmenorrhea?